Gipuzkoa: Infrastructure

 The region's communication layout is in step with its geographical features, with the main lines of infrastructure along a north -south axis up to recent times along the rivers heading to the ocean.
 Accordingly, the inland Way of St. James, i.e. the Tunnel Route penetrated the province via Irun and turned south-west along the Oria River towards the provincial limits at the tunnel of San Adrian.
 This stretch was in operation up to 1765 when the Royal Road moved to the western Deba Valley.
 A minor St. James route crossed Gipuzkoa east to west along the coast.

-Currently, the main road cutting through Gipuzkoa largely follows that layout, i.e. the N-1 E-5 from Irun to Donostia and on to Altsasu all along the Oria River for the most part (gateway to Navarre through the pass of Etxegarate).
+Currently, the main road cutting through Gipuzkoa largely follows that layout, i.e. the N-1 E-5 from Irun to San Sebastián and on to Altsasu all along the Oria River for the most part (gateway to Navarre through the pass of Etxegarate).
 Also, the major Irun-Madrid railway runs close to the river up to its very origin on the slopes of Aizkorri at train stop Otzaurte in Zegama.
-By 1973 engineering works for the Bilbao-Behobia A-8 E-70 motorway had been completed, with the new road cutting across the valleys east to west and turning into the main axis between Donostia and Bilbao, besides enabling heavy load traffic to access the west and south of Spain as a toll road.
+By 1973 engineering works for the Bilbao-Behobia A-8 E-70 motorway had been completed, with the new road cutting across the valleys east to west and turning into the main axis between San Sebastián and Bilbao, besides enabling heavy load traffic to access the west and south of Spain as a toll road.
 The regional railway network Euskotren Trena also follows along the coast from east to west, while it proves impractical for long distance on the grounds of its tortuous layout and as it serves small towns.
 The railway network reaches the border town Hendaia before it changes to SNCF.
 Within the Donostialdea region, the San Sebastián Metro provides service.